The Responses You Need for Challenging Alzheimer’s Behaviors

 - Respond calmly and matter-of-factly.
 Do not argue with or embarrass the person, as this can exacerbate the situation; try to remain gentle and patient.

 - Avoid overreacting.
 Offering too much affection can encourage unwanted sexual behaviors, while raising your voice or shaming may scare or confuse the senior.

 - Find a solution.
 Try a new setting that does not allow for the behavior to be a cause of concern, or a new activity that distracts from the behavior altogether.

 Providing care for a loved one with Alzheimer’s disease is a challenging, yet extremely rewarding undertaking, and one that should never be done alone.
-Partner with the Santa Rosa CA in-home care professionals at Hired Hands Homecare for trusted, specialized Alzheimer’s care and enhance quality of life for both your senior loved one and yourself.
+Partner with the top provider of dementia and hospice care in Santa Rosa and the surrounding areas at Hired Hands Homecare for trusted, specialized Alzheimer’s care and enhance quality of life for both your senior loved one and yourself.
 Contact us to learn more at (866) 940-4343.